 Skip to content

 Anti-Bullying Day is a vibrant call to action, inviting everyone to stand against bullying in all its forms.
-Celebrated on May 4th as designated by the United Nations, this day unites schools and communities worldwide.
+Celebrated on this day as designated by the United Nations, this day unites schools and communities worldwide.

 It encourages us to defend and support those affected by bullying, promoting a culture of respect and kindness across diverse groups irrespective of race, gender, or age.